 Motion aliasing is not an issue when you view the world around you - the eye doesn't have a "sampling frequency" as such.
 However, lighting of objects modulated by AC power frequencies (usually at 50/60Hz, or double these frequencies for full-wave rectification) may induce a perception of judder in direct viewing by imposing contrast sampling that is strong enough to override the normally smooth perception of motion.
 Video frame rates and monitor refresh rates impose a similar effect to illumination flicker.

 The famous wagon-wheel effect is a sampling effect due to the fact that our vision system also tends to match a wheel spoke to its nearest similar-looking spoke in the next frame, and not some random one.
 This effectively constrains the degree of motion, thereby actually reducing judder.
 However, if the nearest matching spoke is the wrong one, the wheel's rotation doesn't match the vehicle's motion.
 Regular sampling can cause smooth motion in one direction to translate to a perception of smooth motion in the other - a similar effect to spectral aliasing.
 However, motion aliasing can also occur as an instantaneous matching effect from frame to frame - it is not strictly a frequency domain phenomenon.
-Higher frame rates reduce the likelihood of motion aliasing in a random or uncontrolled scene by reducing the scene-to-scene motion and thereby reducing the likelihood of matching to the wrong spoke.
+Higher frame rates reduce the likelihood of motion aliasing in a random or uncontrolled scene by reducing the scene-to-scene motion and thereby reducing the likelihood of an uncontrolled rotation speed causing matching to the wrong spoke.

 In low frame-rate film, directors and photographers have tight control of what goes in the camera - so they can reduce the effects of 1, 2 and 3 above by changing the scene and its lighting, and by reducing extreme camera motions.
 However, to deal with daylight action scenes, they usually resort to adding motion blur by increasing camera shutter angles or exposure times, thereby reducing the effect of 4.
 See our Frame Rate Options for Shooting "Future-Proof" Video for more on this subject.